 I am so excited and beyond ready for warmer days.
-I know for a lot of people it’s so much easier to fit physical activity in during the warmer months, and overall, we are just way more motivated when the weather is nice and the sun is shining.
-I know I am anyway.
-So I want to encourage you all to capitalize on every opportunity to go and move your body!
+I know it’s so much easier to be active during the warmer months, and let’s be honest — we are all way more motivated when the weather is nice and the sun is shining.
+I know I am anyway!
+With that being said, I want to encourage you to capitalize on every opportunity to go and move your body!
 Trust me, it will thank you.
-Then after you get in some good exercise, you can refuel with some of these delicious energy bites!
+Then after you get in some good exercise, you can refuel with some of these delicious energy bites! 😉

-This is one of the first recipes I shared back when I started my blog almost two years ago.
-(Where has the time gone?!)
+This is one of the first recipes I shared back when I started my blog in 2015.
+Where has the time gone?!
 These bites have also been one of my favorite go-to, healthy snacks since that time.

 I found the original recipe on Gimme Some Oven and never looked back.
 They do not disappoint, people.
 I love to eat them as a pre-workout, post-workout, or honestly, anytime snack.
-Let’s face it; I’m one hungry gal.
+Let’s face it; I’m a hungry gal.
 I definitely eat between meals, and I also really love bedtime snacks.
-These are perfect for all of the above, and best of all, they do a great job of satisfying my sweet tooth, because yes, I have one of those too.
-If I have a batch of these energy bites around, you can bet I’ll be eating at least two every day, if not like… eight. ; )
+These are perfect for all of the above, and best of all, they do a great job of satisfying my sweet tooth.
+If I have a batch of these energy bites around, I usually eat two a day, if not more. : )

 Since I’ve been making these babies for a few years now, I have mixed up the recipe several times.
-It’s pretty versatile and sometimes I don’t have certain things on hand so I’ll substitute something else that’s “close enough” and it always just works.
-Don’t you love it when that happens?
+It’s very versatile and sometimes I don’t have certain ingredients on hand so I’ll substitute something that’s *close enough* and it always just works.
+Don’t you freaking love it when that happens?
 The main things you don’t want to mess with are the peanut butter and honey, because they are quite literally the glue that hold these things together.
 I think I’ve finally nailed down my favorite version of these bites, so I thought I’d go ahead and share my most updated and frequently made recipe with you!
-Get excited, you guys.
+Get excited!!!

 No Bake Energy Bites